eghouti/eghouti.github.io/index.md

-## Virtual Only
+## Home

-Due to the pandemic, the workshop will be virtual.
+The workshop will take place on Saturday May 8, 2021.
+Due to the pandemic, the workshop will be **virtual**.
 More details about the virtual aspect will be provided soon.

 ## Aim of the Workshop